 Cats are renowned for their nimble movement and soft landings on their feet.
 However, osteoarthritis (OA) is often under diagnosed in cats, affecting their ability and desire to move, perhaps on the couch or inside their cat tree.
 In fact, 61% of cats over the age of 6 have OA to some degree.
 That number jumps to 82% of cats over age 14.

-Supplementing for the purpose of improving the mobility and joint health in cats can be tricky since they are often finicky eaters.
+Supplementing for the purpose of improving the mobility and joint health in cats can be tricky since they can be finicky eaters.
 That’s why it’s important to select a supplement with a limited ingredients list that avoids fillers, additives and preservatives.
-Choosing Tri-Acta, provides just that, as it contains only active ingredients ensuring the serving size is extremely small and easy to give to cats.
+Choosing Tri-Acta, provides just that; all-active ingredients ensuring the serving size is extremely small and easy to give to cats.